wesleydias/anaya/README.md

 to parse these datasets at scale, join them with target datasets that contain point in space information, and answer geometrical queries efficiently.

-Magellan is an open source library Geospatial Analytics using Spark as the underlying engine.
+Anaya is an open source library Geospatial Analytics using Spark as the underlying engine.
 We leverage Catalyst’s pluggable optimizer to efficiently execute spatial joins, SparkSQL’s powerful operators to express geometric queries in a natural DSL, and Pyspark’s Python integration to provide Python bindings.

-# Linking

-You can link against this library using the following coordinates:

-	groupId: harsha2010
-	artifactId: magellan
-	version: 1.0.3-s_2.10

 # Requirements

-This library requires Spark 1.4+
+This library requires Spark 1.5+

 # Capabilities